Templestowe

 PROFILE FAQ

-Templestowe has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Templestowe has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 17 projects that could impact this region.
-Notable projects include Templestowe Route Upgrade, Ruffey Lake Park Pedestrian Trail, Mixed Use Development at 1-15 Andersons Creek Road, and Eastern Freeway Upgrades.
-The following list details those most likely to be relevant.
+The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of seventeen projects that are expected to impact the area.
+Notable among these are the Templestowe Route Upgrade, Ruffey Lake Park Pedestrian Trail, 1-15 Andersons Creek Road Mixed Use Development, and Eastern Freeway Upgrades.
+The following list details those projects considered most relevant.

 Professional plan users can use the search below to filter and access additional projects.